|Getting Started on the Trail to Eagle Scout |

 - Expediting is not necessary.
 Eagles are processed in the order they are received, usually within the week and National has a turnaround time of approximately two weeks.

-NOTE: As of January 1, 2011 the only Project Workbook you can use is the 2011 version.
+NOTE: As of January 1, 2011, this version of the Project Workbook is the only version you can use.

 When sending these forms to the Service Center, please be sure to make copies.
 We have had instances where they have been either lost or delayed (by months) in the mail.